mnguye95/personal-blog/src/posts/local-seo-guide.md

 ```
 <br>

-The more local citations, the better.
+Again, the more, the better.

-Be sure to add your social media profile on your GMB profile as well.
+Be sure to add your social media profiles onto your GMB profile as well.

-If this kind of work is too tedious and you don't have the time, [my team and I can help](/contact).
+If this work is tedious and you don't have the time, [let me know and I can help](/contact).

-## 5. Build Backlinks
+## 5. Building Backlinks

-What are backlinks?

-Backlinks are mentions to our website.
-In the last step, we added our business information including our website link to Yelp's local directory, Yelp is backlinking (mentioning) to our website.
+Backlinks are mentions to your website.
+In the last step, we added our business information including our website link to Yelp's local directory, Yelp is backlinking (mentioning) to your website.
 Same reasons why we added our website link to our social media accounts.

-In the next paragraph, you can see that cnn.com is highlighted orange.
-I am backlinking CNN in this article.

-All backlinks are graded differently.
-Let's say [cnn.com](https://cnn.com) decided to run a story where our local business with our website is mentioned.
+Backlinks are also graded.
+Let's say [cnn.com](https://cnn.com) decided to run a story where your local business with your website is mentioned.
 That is a very strong backlink because CNN is a big, big authority in the news world.

-Google will crawl the CNN article, find our website link, and that'll boost us up in the search rankings.
+Once Google crawls the CNN article and finds your website link, that'll boost your website up in the search rankings.

 In contrast, getting a backlink from some random website won't do much.

-Have an established website already?
-You can check your backlinks with [Ahrefs' backlink checker](https://ahrefs.com/backlink-checker).
+Want to see your backlinks?
+You can check with [Ahrefs' backlink checker](https://ahrefs.com/backlink-checker).

-## Takes Times But It Works
+## Does Take Time But It Works

-These are the very steps I take for all of my clients.
-Follow this exact steps and expect more clicks and sales.
+These are the exact steps I take for my business.
+Follow this exact steps and expect more clicks and sales, but don't expect it to happen overnight.
+Search engine optimization takes time, but it's worth it.

 Too busy?
-[Contact me](/contact).
+[Talk to me](/contact).
 My team and I can help you build a digital presence.

 Thank you for reading and good luck.